RivanParmar/VISUALIZE/README.md

 - Creating issues and feature-requests is also a great way of contributing!

 # Issues and Feature-requests
 Two templates - **Bug report** and **Feature request** are provided under the issues tab for creating new issues and feature-requests respectively.
-You can also use the **No Template** to report an issue by writing everything on your own.
+You can also use the **No Template** or the **Blank Template** to report an issue if the templates don't meet your requirements or the issue isn't related to the templates.